Drive sales on autopilot with ecommerce-focused featuresSee Features

 We speculated earlier that we can expect adoption rates similar to the switch to iOS 14.5—which eventually saw about 96% of Apple users making the switch.

-The chart below shows that our customers’ contact adoption data is in line with earlier adoptions for iOS releases. iOS 14.4 saw a 9% adoption within the first week, 39% in the second week, and 61% in the third week, leading up to 73% in the sixth week:
+The chart below shows that our customers’ contact adoption data was initially in line with earlier adoptions for iOS releases. iOS 14.4 saw a 9% adoption within the first week, 39% in the second week, and 61% in the third week, leading up to 73% in the sixth week:

 Other marketing data seems to be in alignment with this general adoption.